pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 ![alt text](../../img/create_new_res119.png)

-Pick your Spark 3 / Iceberg enabled CDE Virtual Cluster and name your Resource after your username or a unique ID.
+Pick your Spark 3 / Iceberg enabled CDE Virtual Cluster and name your *Resource after your username or a unique ID.*

 ![alt text](../../img/create_new_res119_2.png)

+>**⚠ Warning**
+>Each Workshop user should create a separate File Resource with a unique name.

 Upload the following files located in the "cde_ace_hol/cde_spark_jobs" and "cde_ace_hol/resources_files" folders.